Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Analysis.rst

 ``ExaDEM`` also offers post-processing scripts for basic interaction analyses.
 The scripts can be used as a basis for developing other analyses according to need.
 The first available script is `interaction_summary.py` :

 - Read all interaction files
-- Plot the number of interactions per types in function of the timestep (`types.pdf`)
+- Plot the number of interactions per type as a	 function of the timestep (`types.pdf`)
-- Plot the number of interactions in function of the timestep (`count.pdf`)
+- Plot the number of interactions as a function of the timestep (`count.pdf`)

 How to run this script: